tttor/ctrl-foundation/method/actor-critic/acktr_wu_2017.md

     * low-dimensional state-space representation
     * directly from pixel representation
 * baselines
-  * a synchronous and batched version of the asynchronous advantage actor critic model (A3C) [18], called A2C , and
+  * a synchronous and batched version of the asynchronous advantage actor critic model (A3C) [18]: A2C
   * TRPO [22].
 * plots on: episode reward vs number of timesteps